bartificer/programming-by-stealth/docs/authorguide.md

 5. Automatic generation of OpenGraph metadata on all Instalments & Tidbits
 6. Creator credits at the top of each instalment and Titbit linking to the appropriate section of the *About the Authors* page.
 7. Tag lists:
-   1. At the top of each instalment and tidbit
+   1. At the top of each tagged Instalment and Tidbit
-   2. In the instalment and Tidbit listings on the front page.
+   2. **DEPRECATED:** In the Instalment and Tidbit indexes on the front page — this feature will be replaced with a tag cloud in the future
-   3. **FUTURE:** the tags page which allows quick access to specific instalments by tag.
+   3. **FUTURE:** In a tag cloud on the front page
+   4. **FUTURE:** On a dedicated *Tags* page showing all tags with links to each tagged Instalment & Tidbit for each.

 ## File Locations